60 years „Made in Germany"

 3,000 delivered units

-With over 3,000 delivered units, more than 30 sales and service centres worldwide and a team of more than 150 people working on the construction and building of these products, TREPEL looked forward to a bright future and decided to use its know-how to create and launch new GSE products, such as the pallet/container transporter TRANS 70.
+With over 3,000 delivered units, TREPEL looked forward to a bright future and decided to use its know-how to create and launch new GSE products, such as the pallet/container transporter TRANS 70.

 New flagship CHAMP 350

-TREPEL has intensified its engineering efforts and not only further developed and improved its existing range of loaders.
-TREPEL has introduced several new products into the market.
-Firstly, a pallet/container transporter which is the logical counterpart to its loaders.
-The main deck loaders got a new flagship, the CHAMP 350 which is the most capable loader in the world with a loading capacity of 35 tons on each of its two platforms.
-The CHAMP 350 is the consequential answer to the booming over-size air cargo business.
+TREPEL intensified its engineering efforts and not only further developed and improved its existing range of loaders but also introduced new products into the market: The main deck loaders got a new flagship, the CHAMP 350, which is the most capable loader in the world with a loading capacity of 35 tons on each of its two platforms.

-TREPEL has also developed a new towing tractor : the TAE 20electric.
-The innovative technology and design of the TAE 20 have opened very successfully a whole new market for TREPEL.
-The success of all these newly launched products strengthens us in our growth strategy.
-So, do not be surprised to encounter new Trepel products anywhere you go in future.
+TREPEL also developed a new towing tractor: the TAE 20 electric.
+The innovative technology and design of the TAE 20e have very successfully opened a whole new market for TREPEL.

 Entering the market of conventional aircraft tractors